Best of the Best: Top 100 Web Resources for Educators

 - Time for Kids - Get the latest online news- kids' style.
 Great source of informational text.
 Lots of photos and videos as well.

-- Wonderopolis.org - Wonderopolis®, CCSS correlated lesson plans that encourages students to think and research.
+- Wonderopolis.org - Wonderopolis®, CCSS correlated lesson plans that encourage students to think and research.

 - 21classes.com - Blogging site specifically designed for educators.